edkelly303/elm-any-type-forms/README.md

-# Elm forms
+# Any-type forms

-A package for making user input forms that produce any arbitrary Elm type, composed from controls whose internal state can be any (non-recursive, non-function) Elm type.
+This package allows you to build up user input forms that you can use to create or update any arbitrary Elm type.
+Forms are composed from individual controls, and the internal state of each control can be any arbitrary Elm type.

-## What does it do?
+This gives the user a lot of flexibility to create whatever controls they like, as well as making it easy to create forms for complex data structures by combining simpler controls, without too much wiring or boilerplate.

+## What's in the package?

-The package provides basic controls that produce primitive Elm types (such as `String`, `Int`, `Float`, etc.), and if you need a completely custom control, you can easily create one from scratch.
+The package provides basic controls that produce primitive Elm types, such as `String`, `Int`, `Float`, etc. If you need a completely custom control, you can easily create one from scratch using `Control.create`.

 It also provides combinators that allow the user to combine controls to create more complex types.
 In addition to standard combinators for `List`, `Dict`, `Maybe`, `Tuple` and `Wrapper` types, you can also create combinators for records and custom types, with an API similar to `miniBill/elm-codec`.

+Finally, it provides functions to validate and debounce controls, without worrying about any annoying state management or book-keeping.

 ## What's nice about it?

-* Simple API(?)
-* Composable
+* Simple(?), composable API
-* Custom controls, with whatever types you like
+* Custom controls with whatever types you like
 * Less wiring & boilerplate
 * Built-in validation (including multi-field validation)
 * Built-in debouncing